 Power of the Proof of Loss, ABA, Property Insurance Law Section, 2017

-- This lecture focused on issues that arise when a proof of loss is demanded or filed in conjuction with a first party property insurance claim.
+- This lecture focused on issues that arise when a proof of loss is demanded or filed in conjunction with a first party property insurance claim.
 Issues discussed include timing of the proof, whether a proper demand has been made, whether demand for proof of loss has been waived, fraud issues that may arise, and under what circumstances payment can be compelled by the filing of the proof.

 Option to Repair or Replace, NAPIA – FPCC, 2016

 - This lecture focused on the issues arising from an insurance carrier’s invoking its option to repair damaged property during a first party insurance claim.
 Issues discussed include timeliness in invoking the option, who may conduct repairs, under what circumstances may the insured demand replacement and under what circumstances the insured could demand that the insurer replace undamaged property to match repaired/replaced property.